aaviator42/izi/README.md

 ## Misc.
 Considerations
 1. You might want to enforce TLS through your server's configuration, because the setting in `izi.php` will only enforce it for the interface itself and won't (can't) enforce it for the files you share.
-2. You also might want to leave an empty `index.html` file in the directory where your files are stored, or disable directory listing so that people and bots can't find all your files
+2. You also might want to leave an empty `index.html` file in the directory where your files are stored, or disable directory listing so that people and bots can't find all your files.

 ------